 Dollar Shave Club, launched in 2011 as a subscription based online razor retailer, has one of the most common yet great business model we’ve encountered till now.
-DSC views itself as a men’s lifestyle club that helps men live smarter and more successful lives.
+Dollar Shave Club Business model is a subscription based business model but with a twist.
+The company has positioned itself as a men’s lifestyle club that provides grooming products at cheaper price and also helps men live smarter and more successful lives.

 There are many points to nod at when we talk about this very famous and successful business model of dollar shave club.
 The company positioned itself as a club, focused on the actual problems which men faced while purchasing a razor, and solved that problem effectively and efficiently.
 This is all a good company needs to focus on to stay in the market for long.

-Dollar Shave Club was founded by Mark Levine and Michael Dubin with an initial investment from Science Inc. The business model was so strong that the founders were able to raise $9.8 million in the series A funding.
+The company was founded by Mark Levine and Michael Dubin with an initial investment from Science Inc. Dollar shave club’s business model was so strong that the founders were able to raise $9.8 million in the series A funding.
 The company never looked back since then.
 It now deals in dozen of other men’s products as well.

 Dollar Shave Club Business Model

-Business model of Dollar Shave club isn’t as complicated as it seems to be.
+Dollar shave club business model isn’t as complicated as it seems to be.
 There are few aspects that needs to noted.

 - Dollar Shave Club works on a trading model.
 It procures goods in bulk from other companies (eg. razor from Dorco USA) and sells them at a profit.